trizen/sidef/TUTORIAL.md

 ### Matrix iteration

-The extended `for-in` loop, introduced in Sidef 2.23, provides built-in iteration over a 2D-array, which is useful in combination with the cross or zip metaoperators:
+The extended `for-in` loop provides built-in iteration over a 2D-array, which is useful in combination with the cross or zip metaoperators:

 ```ruby
 for a,b in ([1,2] ~X [3,4]) {